-The overhead press (often referred to as the military press) is the best lift for building bigger, broader shoulders.
-It’s also fantastic for our triceps, traps, posture, and even our core, making it one of the best lifts for improving our aesthetics and general strength.
-As a result, it’s often considered one of the main compound lifts.
+The overhead press (often referred to as the military press) is the best lift for bulking up our shoulders.
+It’s also fantastic for our upper traps, upper chest, triceps, posture, and even our abs, making it one of the best lifts for building a bigger shoulder girdle, developing general strength, and improving our aesthetics.
+As a result, we consider it one of the five main hypertrophy lifts.

 - Pressing for Size, Strength, and Aesthetics